Safeguarding e-learning course

 You can find information about the College’s current arrangements for safeguarding children and vulnerable adults as follows:

-- Child protection policy (pdf): outlines the arrangements in place across the College, individuals’ responsibilities and guidelines for staff and students carrying out activities involving children and vulnerable adults.
+- Child Protection and Safeguarding Policy [pdf] and Child Protection and Safeguarding Code of Practice [pdf] (including Annexes below): outlines the arrangements in place across the College, individuals’ responsibilities and guidelines for staff and students carrying out activities involving children and vulnerable adults.
 It also provides guidelines for staff on how to respond to allegations of child abuse or harm, including template record forms.

 - Disclosure and Barring Service guidance: explains the procedure for appointing staff to roles involving regulated activity with under 18s or vulnerable adults, for which a Disclosure and Barring Service (DBS) check will be required.
-For further advice, please contact your local HR Manager.
+For further advice, please contact the HR Staff Hub.

 - Outreach: where it is identified that a student volunteer requires a DBS check, please contact Outreach.